dentarg/auth0-blog/_posts/2017-01-05-azure-search-with-aspnetcore.markdown

 }]
 ```

-This example will prompt for two extra fields, one a text value, another a restricted option on a selector.
+This example will prompt for two extra fields: one a text value, the other a restricted option on a selector.

-Our Lock (with some other extra fields) will end up looking like:
+Our Lock (with some other extra fields) will end up looking like this:

 ![Auth0 customized sign up Lock](https://cdn.auth0.com/blog/azure-search/locksignup.png)